AnonSar/fit3143-notes/notes/05-sync.md

 	6. This avoid further uncertainty due to round-trip-time at the slave processes
 	7. Everyone adjusts their time
 - With this method, the average cancels out individual clock’s tendencies to drift
-- Computer systems avoid rewinding their clock when they receive a negative clock alteration — doing so would break the property of monotonic time, which is a fundamental assumption
+- Computer systems avoid rewinding their clock when they receive a negative clock alteration — doing so would break the property of monotonic time (which means that time must either stay the same or it should be moving forward), which is a fundamental assumption
 - A simple solution is to halt the clock for the duration (but this simplistic solution can cause problems)
-- Another solution is to slow the clock
+- Another solution is to slow the clock called _skew clock_

 ### Averaging Algorithm
-- Unlike the algorithms above, the averaging algorithm is **decentralised** (i.e. no master)
+- Unlike the algorithms above, the averaging algorithm is **decentralised** (i.e. no master) and hence there is no single point of failure in this algorithm like the above algorithms.
 - This algorithm divides time into resynchronisation intervals with a fixed length R
 - Every machine broadcasts the current time at the beginning of each interval according to its clock
-- A machine collects all other broadcasts for a certain interval and sets the local clock by the average of their arrival times
+- A machine collects all other broadcasts for a certain interval and sets its own local clock by the average of their arrival times that it received from the other systems.

 ### Lamport’s Synchronisation Algorithm

+Leslie Lamport shoed that clock synchronisation need not to be absolute.
+If two processes do not interact, then they do not need synchronised clocks since all the matters is that they agree on the order in which events occur.

 #### Logical and Physical Clocks

+_**Physical Clock**_

+- Physical clock agree on time within a certain time limit, the first three algorithm here attempts to synchronise physical clocks.

+_**Logical Clock**_

 - Clock sync need not be absolute
-- If to processes do not interact, their clock need not be synchronised
+- If two processes do not interact, their clock need not be synchronised
 - What matters is they agree on the order in which events occur
 - For many purposes, it is sufficient that all interacting machines agree on the same time
 - It is not essential that time is the real time